pcl-labs/hotel-website-vkirirom.com/README.md

 # vkirirom.com_v2
 vkirirom.com is a hotel website in Cambodia.
-Built in vue.js, and a progressive web app; They support conservation of the national forest their reside in, while also supporting a free software college with 300 Cambodian students.
-One of our favorite clients, they are always willing to pilot new ideas, and is a good playground for new contributers.
+Built in vue.js, and a progressive web app; vKirirom Pine Resort support conservation of Kirirom National Forest, where the resort is in, while also supporting a free software college with 300 Cambodian students.
+One of our favorite clients, vKirirom is always willing to pilot new ideas, and is a good playground for new contributers.

 ## Preview URL